hjwlpjr/IamLoader/README.md

 ```ruby
 pod install
 ```
-After installing the cocoapod into your project import Lottie with
+After installing the cocoapod into your project import IamLoader with
 ```swift
 import IamLoader
 ```